-Harold de Boer, HedgeNordic Round Table, November '21 HedgeNordic Virtual Round Table: Managed Futures (2021)
+Harold de Boer, HedgeNordic Round Table, November '21

-based on our view on these markets.
+HedgeNordic Virtual Round Table: Managed Futures (2021) HEDGENORDIC add or remove them, in a clearly discretionary way, based on our view on these markets.
 We've never used a system that tells us which markets to trade.
 And what about the applied rules themselves, where do they come from?
 They obviously did not fall from the sky.
 We defined them ourselves, again with full discretion, based on our ideas and our understanding of the market.
 And the past 30 years we've adapted these rules whenever we felt it necessary.